public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

     Make any edits to your `readme` file in plain text

     hit save

-- Pushing changes to GitHub

-    GitHub username and password

     now navigate to the source control panel in vscode. a little 1 should have popped up for pending changes, on source control sign in to github… cmd/ctrl shift p

     under changes tab click the + sign to stage changes, this is the equivalent of doing add . in terminal

-    after changes have been staged you should see the file move from unstages or stages, type update read me in the message box, the message box will serve as clear communication while working in teams

-    Navigate to the Terminal tab at the top and click “New Terminal”

-    Type `git -v`  or `git —version` in your terminal to confirm if git has been installed

-    ```bash
-    $ git -v
-    ```

     git pull (or fetch and merge)
     git push -u origin main (or git branch [branch name], git push -u origin [branch name])